ECAC'S SUNBURST AWARD

 Applicants are invited to submit proposals for projects or opportunities that will advance their art career, defined as:

 - An opportunity to which you have been invited that will boost your career in a specific way;

 - Participation in an event/conference/program/workshop that will help bring your career to a new level, that is, step up in an art career, rather than a lateral move;

 - The completion of an on-going project where the final result will be used to have a significant impact on your career.

 Application process details:

-- Applications must be submitted by Saturday, October 1, 2022.
+- Applications must be submitted via email or USPS by Sunday, October 1, 2023.

 - Artists of all disciplines and media can apply for grants up to $500.